tycrek/degoogle/README.md

   - [FreeTube](https://github.com/FreeTubeApp/FreeTube) - Open-source YouTube client that uses the Invidio.us API to serve content.
 Not on F-Droid, but you can download the APK from GitHub. (thanks u/wesaphzt)
   - [YouTube Vanced](https://forum.xda-developers.com/android/apps-games/app-youtube-vanced-edition-t3758757) (if you are desperate) - Please read the XDA post before deciding to use this.
 - Authenticator
-  - [andOTP](https://github.com/andOTP/andOTP) - Open-source 2FA app available from F-Droid. *Editor note: I use this one*
+  - [andOTP](https://github.com/andOTP/andOTP) - Open-source 2FA app available from F-Droid.
   - [FreeOTP+](https://github.com/helloworld1/FreeOTPPlus) - FreeOTP is no longer in development so this fork should be used instead as it is currently in development.
 Available from F-Droid.
   - [Aegis](https://github.com/beemdevelopment/Aegis) - Open-source 2FA for Android.
 Available on F-Droid.
   - [Authenticator](https://mattrubin.me/authenticator/) - **iOS** - Open-source 2FA for iOS. (thanks u/SomeoneWannaBe)